rinaalo/auctionSystem/README.md

 # TODO:

+- make a distinction between the buyer and seller in server side
+- register buyer (make them type in name and email as soon as b is chosen)
 - determine winner
 - create methods that checks whether an id exists, etc (error handling)
 - create id's (currently client id is set to 0 and auction id increments for each created auction)